YVR - AUS

 The average price of all round-trip flights from Vancouver Intl Airport to Austin clicked on KAYAK for each day over the last 12 months.

 When flying from Vancouver to Austin, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
-For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Wednesdays.
+For your return to Vancouver, you’ll find the best rates on Sundays and the most expensive ones on Wednesdays.

 What is the cheapest month to fly from Vancouver Intl Airport to Austin?